 That’s just one angle to understand what is Forex hedging.

 Traders can also fall into the trap of thinking that since we are fully hedge, we can just let the trade run for weeks and months without worrying about too much.
 However, when you rethink that and take into consideration other factors like the carry cost, the Forex hedging strategy can suddenly lead to bigger losses.

 Let’s now get into the nuts and bolts of what types of hedging strategies you can use.

 Types of Hedging Strategies

-If you want to use a Forex hedging strategy with an US Forex broker it’s not possible because hedging was banned in 2009 by CFTC.
+If you want to use a Forex hedging strategy with a US Forex broker, it’s not possible.
+Hedging was banned in 2009 by CFTC.
 However, if you want to get around the FIFO rule you can use multiple currencies to hedge your transactions.

 Now, we’re going to show you one forex hedging strategy that uses multiple currencies to hedge.
 You might need to read this a few times you haven’t read this before.